Zach's writing ranges from matters of gardening, cooking, aquariums, and fish to more niche topics like coin collecting.

-- Growing Medium - The roots of growing plants will need something to grab a hold of during their stay in your aquaponic system.
+- Growing medium: The roots of growing plants will need something to grab hold of during their stay in your aquaponic system.
 Only inert mediums should be used in aquaponic systems.
-One or a combination of Rockwool, Hydroton, Gravel or any other grow stones may be used.
+One or a combination of Rockwool, Hydroton, gravel, or any other grow stones may be used.

-- Grow Light - The lighting system that you choose to use could be the most expensive aspect to your indoor aquaponic garden.
+- Grow light: The lighting system that you choose to use could be the most expensive aspect of your indoor aquaponic garden.
 Then again, it could be free!
-If a well lit and south facing window is available, natural sunlight can be used to power your garden.
+If a well-lit and south-facing window is available, natural sunlight can be used to power your garden.
 If natural light cannot be utilized, fluorescent or similar lighting of 100 watts or more should be considered.

-- Plumbing & Tubing - The plumbing and fittings needed for every aquaponic system will differ.
+- Plumbing and tubing: The plumbing and fittings needed for every aquaponic system will differ.
 It's essential to purchase the proper fittings for the job so that your system runs smoothly and remains water tight.

 Choosing Your Indoor Aquaponic Setup

-Many different hydroponic methods can be incorporated into your aquaponic system, allowing you to chose what will best suit your application.
-If you're unfamiliar to hydroponic techniques, start with researching flood & drain, deep water culture, nutrient film technique, and drip hydroponics, as these are all viable options in conjunction with aquaponics.
+Many different hydroponic methods can be incorporated into your aquaponic system, allowing you to choose what will best suit your application.
+If you're unfamiliar with hydroponic techniques, start with researching flood and drain, deep water culture, nutrient film technique, and drip hydroponics, as these are all viable options in conjunction with aquaponics.